 The Village of Distant Island has been in the same family since 1946.
-Originally purchased after World War II for its farming value, the soils Distant Island produced lettuce, cabbage, tomatoes, and then pine trees for over 30 years.
-In 1975, Robert Marvin, one of America’s foremost landscape architects, was commissioned to create a plan that is timeless in its elegant simplicity following Distant Island's unique shape.
+Originally purchased by them immediately after World War II for its farming value, Distant Island produced lettuce, cabbage, tomatoes, and then pine trees.
+In 1975, Robert Marvin, one of America’s foremost landscape architects, was commissioned to create a residential plan that is timeless in its elegant simplicity following Distant Island's unique shape.

-The great grandchildren of its post-World War II owners still ride bicycles on the streets that Mr. Marvin conceived over 40 years ago.
-Over one hundred, other families, some new, some old, also call the Village of Distant Island home.
+The great grandchildren of the farming family still ride bicycles on the streets that Mr. Marvin conceived almost 50 years ago.
+More than one hundred other families now also call the Village of Distant Island home.